 St. John's Rod and Gun Club Activities 2022 (76 Photos)

 With snow long since melted and temperatures on the rise, we are slowly resuming regular activities at the St. John's Rod and Gun Club.
-At our Annual General Meeting in April I was re-elected again for my 9th term as President of the club.
-The worst of Covid seems (for now) to be behind us so we are looking forward to a closer to normal schedule of regular weekly and some larger specialty events in the coming months.
+At our Annual General Meeting in April I was re-elected for my 9th term as President of the Club.
+The worst of Covid seems (for now) to be behind us so we are looking forward to a close to normal schedule of regular weekly and some specialty events in the coming months.

 One of the first projects undertaken was Johnny Tucker's tribute to Old Man Bailey.
-Johnny custom trimmed a granite boulder to make way for his custom engraved stone tribute plaque to our late shooting buddy Paul Bailey.
+Johnny custom trimmed a granite boulder to countersink a custom engraved stone tribute plaque to our late shooting buddy Paul Bailey.

-Our club secretary took on the project of replacing this lattice noise break on Clays station G and erecting a new flag pole on this station.
+Our club secretary Glenn took on a project of repairing the lattice noise break on Clays station G. He reset one post and replaced the other which doubles as a flag pole on this station.

-I loaded up the back of the truck with all the damaged rifle & pistol range target stand boards & chloroplast while another crew set about installing fresh lumber and chloroplast.
+I loaded up the back of my truck with all of the damaged rifle & pistol range target stand boards & chloroplast while another crew set about installing fresh lumber and chloroplast.

-Our dumpster never did arrive for cleanup day so alternate arrangements were made with the contractor on site for the trap field work.
-If your looking for a temporary garbage dumpster, I can tell you who to call.
+The dumpster we ordered never did arrive for cleanup day so alternate arrangements were made with another contractor on site for the trap field work.
+If your looking for a temporary garbage dumpster, I can tell you who not to call.

-Next on my to do list was clearing up winter blow downs, especially on the entrance road from the highway.
+Next on my to do list was clearing up winter blow downs, especially along the entrance road from the highway.
+My trusty Husqvarna 550xp chainsaw ran great all afternoon taking down and later junking up the blow downs which were stored in the firewood bin alongside the Longbranch.

-Finally I put project Foreman to work pulling up and removing overgrown alders from the trap field which really cleaned it up nice.
+Finally I put Project Foreman to work pulling up and removing overgrown alders near trap field D which really cleaned it up nice.

-The Archery trail is in great shape, the Archery group had already been in to remove wind fallen trees blocking this trail.
+The Archery trail is in great shape, the Archery group had already been in to remove wind fallen trees blocking this pathway used for the 3D range.

-Fees collected from lunches at the OFCL winter league were donated back to the club in the form of new park benches for the sporting clays course.
+Fees collected from lunches at the OFCL winter league were donated back to the club in the form of new park benches for the sporting clays range.

-This year the Trap committee took on the final stage of a 3 year plan replacing dilapidated walkways on the four stations comprising the Trap field.
-Station D was the last and final set to finish out this project.
+This year the Trap committee took on the final stage of a multi-year plan that saw the rehabilitation of walkways and bunkers on the Trap Range.
+Trap Field D was the last and final set of walkways to finish out this project.

 Over the summer I made many trips to the club to cut the grass with my trusty garden tractor.
 Having the alder bushes near Trap D removed and resulting holes patched certainly makes this job a lot easier.

-At the end of June the club partnered once again with Newfoundland Wildlife Division for our annual Youth Day event.
-This event saw 30 youth aged 12-17, (most of whom are new to shooting) take part in outdoor skill events including Rifle, Shotgun, Archery, and Fly Fishing.
+At the end of June the club partnered once again with Newfoundland Wildlife Division for our annual Youth Outdoor Skills event.
+This event saw 30 youth aged 12-17, (most of whom are new to shooting) take part in outdoor skill instruction including Rifle, Shotgun, Archery, and Fly Fishing.

-Troy did a great job with fabrication & welding of the bench frames at his home garage.
+Troy did a great job with fabrication & welding of the metal bench frames at his home garage.
+Today we fastened the frames to concrete pads poured a few weeks ago using proper concrete anchors.

 The following day Bassan and I were back at the club to cut and install pressure treated 2x6 boards to finish out the benches.

-The shelf on the back makes a place for shooters to lay their shooting bags and extra shells while they are shooting.
+The shelf on the back is a place for shooters to lay their shooting bags and extra shells while they are shooting.

-Finally, the last project for the trap field rehabilitation project was painting yardage markers on the new walkways.
-Singles and Doubles are shot from the 16 yard marker, while the Handicap discipline is shot from the 18-27 yard markers depending on shooter skill/classification.
+Finally, the last job for the trap field rehabilitation project was painting yardage markers on the new walkways.
+Singles and Doubles are shot from the 16 yard marker, while the Handicap discipline is shot from the 18-27 yard markers based on shooter skill/classification.

-In august the Kubota generator was due for service which since installation has been completed by yours truly.
+In August our Kubota generator was due for service, something I've been looking after since it we installed it back in 2015.
 This service included fresh oil, filter, fuel filters and general inspection.

-This same evening I also took on cutting the grass while a crew of volunteers took on various tasks cleaning and organizing the clubhouse as we readied for the Atlantic Provinces Trapshooting Championships Labour Day weekend.
-I missed out this and most events again this year but plan on getting back into the swing of shooting one of these days.
+This same evening I took on cutting the grass while a crew of volunteers took on various other tasks including cleaning and organizing the clubhouse as we get ready for the Atlantic Provinces Trapshooting Championships Labour Day weekend.
+I missed out this and most shooting events again this year but hope to get back into the swing of shooting one of these days.

 Another item checked off our bucket list was replacing the very old and tired (and leaking gas) Garland commercial range and replacing it with a standard residential off grid range.

-Just for Comparison, here are a couple photos of the Trap Field from approximately 1999:
+Just for Comparison, here are a couple photos of the Trap Field from 1999:

-Next was the first of a couple trips to the range at St. John's Rod and Gun Club to sight in my rifle and to practice shooting for our rapidly approaching Moose Hunting Season.
-My Browning BAR 30.06 was dead on and I continued practice mainly with my .223 and my demo Fierce Carbon Fury 6.5, shooting from standing just as I likely will be doing in the woods.
+In August moose hunting preparations were well underway which included a couple trips to the range to check my rifle and to practice shooting for our rapidly approaching big game season.
+My Browning BAR 30.06 was dead on and I continued practice using my .223 and demo Fierce Carbon Fury 6.5, shooting from standing just as I likely will be doing in the woods.

 I believe this is one of the most important and often overlooked practises by big game hunters, shooting practice will definitely make you a better shot in the woods.